walczakw/p1-brilliant-vision/README.md

 - The Services section could be expanded so that each service is clickable.
 Users could see more information about each service.
 - Two more sections could be added: 'About Us' and 'Testimonials' to the Home page.
 - The tooltips could be added for the social media icons in the footer.
+- The media queries section of the css file could be refactored to list media queries by screen size and not but sections.
+The screen sizes could be limited to only a few most common so that there are less breakpoints.
+The current implementation was done by adding media queries after finishing each section of the site.
+The better approach would perhaps be to test the site at the end and then find common breakpoints.

 ## Testing